From observations to complexity of quantum states via unsupervised learning

 In Fig.~\ref{fig:fig1}c we employ t-distributed stochastic neighbor embedding (t-SNE) \cite{van08} to visualize what the autoencoder learned to encode in its latent space.
+The t-SNE is a dimensional reduction technique, where the proximity of data points in the resulting low-dimensional representation is determined based on their Euclidian distance in the original space.
 The position of each point corresponds to the latent representation of one set of observations.
 The color code indicates the corresponding expectation value of the different charges.
-For $N_C=1$, we find a one-dimensional manifold in the latent space, with energy density monotonously changing along it.
+For $N_C=1$, we find that also for a higher-dimensional latent space, $N_L>N_C$, the latent representation of observations lies on a one-dimensional manifold with energy density monotonously changing along it.
 When including more charges, we see that the dimensionality of the latent representation grows.
-For $N_C>1$ the locations of extremal regions of the color code reveal that each charge can be associated with a different direction in the latent space.
+For $N_C>1$, the locations of extremal regions of the color code reveal that each charge can be associated with a different direction in the latent space.
 This indicates that the unsupervised learning procedure yielded an encoding directly related to the physical charges.
 In the SM \cite{SM}, we show that the learned representation is connected to the charges through an invertible map, which is sufficient for an unambiguous encoding of the data.